300ani/smartThesaurus/README.md

 ### Directories:
 - *./Code*: development jupyter notebooks, code (python) and analysis
 - *./datasets*: datasets used for evaluating the models
-- *./materials*: research papers for background as well as informing the choice(s) of approaches used
+- *./materials*: research papers for background as well as materials informing the choice(s) of approaches used
 - *./pretrained*: links to (big) training datasets or models used